Let your bird join in the fall festivities, but keep it safe too.

 Order heat panels, full-spectrum lights and even a new cage cover to keep your bird warm and healthy this winter.

 Put the lights in your bird’s area on timers.
 It’s going to be getting dark early.

-Have your bird’s wing feather trimmed or clipped.
+If you practice bird wing feather trims (aka wing clipping), now is a good time to do it.
 Escapes occur in cold weather too, especially around the holidays when doors are opened and closed more than usual.